romuloceccon/lightmqtt/README.md

 Besides having the *-i* and *-t* arguments reversed, the second instance also passes a message (*test*) to be sent to the other side after the initialization is completed (that's required and won't work if given to the first instance).

+### `reconnect`

+`reconnect` maintains a connection to the broker using a given keep alive interval.
+If the connection is dropped the client reconnects without reinitializing the internal data (i.e. the session state is preserved).
+For example, to connect to host 127.0.0.1 and send keep alive packets every 5 seconds execute:

+    examples/reconnect -h 127.0.0.1 -i reconnect -k 5

 ## License